Advancing patient-centered cancer care

 - Providing comprehensive psychosocial services and other supportive care for patients and their families

-Through grants to six organizations across the U.S., the Foundation is supporting evidence-based, multidisciplinary programs working to enhance the delivery of cancer care and improve health outcomes for people living with cancer in underserved communities.
-The program sites are:
+Through grants to six organizations across the U.S., the Foundation supported evidence-based, multidisciplinary programs to enhance the delivery of cancer care.

 - Georgia Cancer Center for Excellence at Grady Health System (Atlanta, Georgia)